incremental-design/dev-boxes/README.md

 Dev Boxes is a monorepo.
 Each folder in `packages` is its own npm package.
 You need to [install lerna](https://lerna.js.org) before you can build, run or test packages.

+Lerna uses yarn workspaces to link packages together.
+You have install [`yarn`](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable), and then run `yarn config set workspaces-experimental true` before you can use Lerna.

+**MAKE SURE YOU INSTALL YARN v1.22.7** not version 2.
+Use `yarn -v` to check the version of yarn that you have installed.

 <!-- at some point link over to incremental.design article on lerna bootstrap -->

 All packages use [docker](https://www.docker.com/products/docker-desktop), [QEMU](https://formulae.brew.sh/formula/qemu) or some combination of both to build and run containrs and VMs.
 Install both before you get started.